JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/README.md

 [ https://github.com/JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/blob/main/Diagrams/XCorpTandT_Net_Diagram_with_ELK.pdf ] (Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/Diagrams/XCorpTandT_Net_Diagram_with_ELK.pdf)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the anisble-playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select anisble-playbook files may be used to install only certain pieces of it, such as Filebeat.
 Below are the 4 playbooks in order of deployment when building and configuring the Network above.

    - https://github.com/JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/blob/main/Anisble/playbooks/DVWAPlaybook.yml
    - https://github.com/JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/blob/main/Anisble/playbooks/ELKplaybook.yml